jmshanahan/Gardalocation/README.md

 The source code is available at [Github](https://github.com/jmshanahan/Gardalocation).

 ## Features
 This web application has been designed to work on Desktop, Tablet and Phone.
-If testing on desktop use the mouse to drag the browser to a smaller position and you will see the menu and contents change and relaign itself.
+Testing the application on my phone it appears that some parts could be adjusted.
+But the main point to get across here is that media queries have been implemented in the css to cater for all three devices.

 ## Dataset